vfp9/intl/readme.md

 translated.

-Because VFP can be configured to automatically translate character and memo fields into other code pages, the `SET NOCPTRANS` command is available to prevent the automatic translation of fields containing binary data.
+Because VFP can be configured to automatically translate character and memo fields into other 代码页, the `SET NOCPTRANS` command is available to prevent the automatic translation of fields containing binary data.
 For example, a memo field may contain a Microsoft Word document.
 When you access the Word document, you would